What is Cited Reference Searching?

-Notice how many of the entries show mis-spellings of the author's name--this shows that many authors who cited Bandura's work made typos in their bibliographies!
-Also, notice that there are different years listed for SOCIAL LEARNING PERS.
+Notice how many of the entries show different dates for the same work.
 In many cases, this indicates that the citing authors were using different editions or printings of the book.
 The entry with the biggest number in the 'Citing Articles' column (in this case, the very bottom of the list) usually represents the correctly-formatted citation, but the other entries may still be associated with relevant articles.
-You want to find as many articles as possible, so check all the boxes that could be relevant, then click "Finish Search."
+You want to find as many articles as possible, so check all the boxes that could be relevant, then click 'Finish Search.'

-- The results page shows all of the articles (more than 1,600) in the Web of Science database that cite SOCIAL LEARNING PERS, most recent first.
+- The results page shows all of the articles (more than 1,600) in the Web of Science database that cite Bandura's SOCIAL LEARNING PERS, most recent first.
 Keep in mind that this is a small subset of all of the articles ever published, so there may be other articles out there in other databases outside of Web of Science!
 Web of Science has very little full text, but you can use the Full Text Finder button to see if APU has access to the journals.

-- Use the "Refine Results" options on the left side of the page to focus your results.
-For example, choosing the "Psychology, Educational" subject area limit shows you articles from the field of educational psychology that cite SOCIAL LEARNING PERS--a more manageable set of 174 articles.
+- Use the 'Refine Results' options on the left side of the page (see graphic below) to focus your results.
+For example, choosing the "Psychology, Educational" subject area limit shows you articles from the field of educational psychology that cite SOCIAL LEARNING PERS--a more manageable set of 175 articles.

 - You can think of these articles as 'children,' or the second generation, of Albert Bandura's book, because they cite it directly in their reference lists.
 You can see those reference lists by clicking on the article titles, then clicking the number shown next to 'References.'